Letter-Join Handwriting: A Complete School Review

 Phonics posters (Phases 1-5) teach phonics and reading comprehension.
 Each poster has a different theme and includes a variety of activities to reinforce learning.

 Number and Alphabet Frieze posters help children learn numbers and alphabets.
-The posters include a variety of activities to help children practice counting and recognize numbers.
+The posters include a variety of activities to help children practice counting and recognise numbers.
 They are made from high-grade cardstock and are durable and easy to clean.

 Teachers can create their own word animations for children to watch and practice at home and school.